Chauvinism

-In English, the word has also come to be used in some quarters as shorthand for male chauvinism, a trend reflected in Merriam-Webster's Dictionary, which, as of 2018, began its first example of use of the term chauvinism with "an attitude of superiority toward members of the opposite sex".
+In American English, since the 1940s, the word has increasingly been used as a shorthand for male chauvinism, a trend reflected in Merriam-Webster's Dictionary, which, as of 2018, began its first example of use of the term chauvinism with "an attitude of superiority toward members of the opposite sex".

 As nationalism

 According to legend, French soldier Nicolas Chauvin was badly wounded in the Napoleonic Wars and received a meager pension for his injuries.
 After Napoleon abdicated, Chauvin maintained his fanatical Bonapartist belief in the messianic mission of Imperial France, despite the unpopularity of this view under the Bourbon Restoration.
 His single-minded devotion to his cause, despite neglect by his faction and harassment by its enemies, started the use of the term.
+The French term had originated in the early 1830s based on the character of Nicolas Chauvin in the play The Tricolour Cockade by the Cogniard Brothers, and was later adopted into English, being recorded in American English in 1867.

 Chauvinism has extended from its original use to include fanatical devotion and undue partiality to any group or cause to which one belongs, especially when such partisanship includes prejudice against or hostility toward outsiders or rival groups and persists even in the face of overwhelming opposition.
 This French quality finds its parallel in the English-language term jingoism, which has retained the meaning of chauvinism strictly in its original sense; that is, an attitude of belligerent nationalism.

 In 1945, political theorist Hannah Arendt described the concept thus:

 In this sense, chauvinism is irrational, in that no one can claim their nation or ethnic group to be inherently superior to another.
-An example of a modern-day English nationalist extreme enough to be considered a chauvinist is Nigel Farage.